 Off Limits Areas

-- All parking areas during the school day. - All hallways before school, at lunch, and after school (unless authorized by a teacher or administrator). - Students must remain inside the building at all times unless accompanied by a faculty or staff member.
+- All parking areas. - All hallways before school, during lunch, and after school hours (unless authorized by a teacher or administrator). - Students must remain inside the building at all times unless accompanied by a faculty or staff member.